Top

 Zoë Collins

-Zoë manages LA County’s Coastal Cleanup Day efforts.
-Her work includes planning and coordinating all cleanup sites, training and recruiting volunteers, and developing educational materials.
-In addition, she joins our outreach efforts through beach cleanups, public education, and more.
+Zoë coordinates Heal the Bay’s Marine Protected Area (MPA) programming.
+Her work includes overseeing the MPA Watch Community Science Program as well as MPA advocacy, education, and outreach.
 She graduated from UCLA in 2023 with a B.S. in Marine Biology and has an avid passion for connecting people to their waterways, advocating for environmental conservation, and creating a Los Angeles more resilient to our changing climate.
-Her experience has brought her from tabling for environmental bills stuck in the assembly all the way to the ocean floor in the deep-submergence vehicle Alvin as part of a research expedition studying microbial mats.
-Outside of her passion for the ocean, she loves pottery, writing, and 2000’s rom-coms.
+Her research background primarily revolves around marine biogeochemistry with a specific focus on both deep-sea microbial mats and constraining planetary habitability models through aquatic analogs.
+Outside of her passion for science and the ocean, she loves pottery, writing, and 2000’s rom-coms.

-Emily works to keep our oceans and marine ecosystems healthy and clean by advocating for strong legislation and enforcement both locally and statewide.
-She focuses on plastic pollution, marine protected areas, sustainable fisheries, and climate change related issues.
-Before arriving at Heal the Bay, Emily earned a M.A.S in Marine Biodiversity and Conservation from the Scripps Institution of Oceanography at UC San Diego, where she conducted research on sea turtle conservation in El Salvador.
-When not advocating for ocean rights, Emily can almost always be found on the shore catching a wave or soaking up some LA sunshine.
+Emily works to keep our oceans and marine ecosystems healthy and clean by advocating for strong ocean conservation policies both locally and statewide.
+She focuses primarily on plastic pollution reduction efforts and on co-leading the Reusable LA coalition to promote reuse and refill across the Los Angeles region.
+She also oversees other ocean conservation initiatives at Heal the Bay, including marine protected area monitoring and coastal resiliency.
+Before arriving at Heal the Bay, Emily earned a Masters of Advanced Studies in Marine Biodiversity and Conservation from the Scripps Institution of Oceanography at UC San Diego, where she conducted research on sea turtle conservation in El Salvador.
+She also holds a Bachelor of Arts in Environmental Studies from Elon University.
+When not advocating for ocean rights, Emily can almost always be found on the shore catching a wave or soaking up some LA sunshine with her family.